 Welcome to the Industrial Heritage Network NORTH WEST (IHNNW) page!

-We’re meeting on the 6th June at the National Waterways Museum in Ellesmere Port – agenda will be available here soon, and do get in touch if you’d like to join us!
+We had a great meeting on the 6th June at the National Waterways Museum in Ellesmere Port.
+Take a look at the agenda here, read about our discussions about empowering collections here and do get in touch if you’d like to join us!

 Bancroft Mill is a former cotton mill, the last to be built in Barnoldswick, Lancashire.
 It is now a museum.
 It houses two unique mill engines, one of which is the largest in Lancashire and both regularly run in steam raised in the Mill’s Cornish boiler.
 There are displays of weaving, mill artefacts and photographs.
 Two Lancashire looms are operated.
 One of these looms is probably one installed in the Mill when it started weaving in 1920.
 Teatowels and woven fabric can be bought in the Mill shop.
 Guided tours are run for visitors at regular times.